asma-b/MDS-ACO/README.md

 To run the code, please follow these main steps (summaries will be found in 'output' folder.):
 1) Download the corpus content (docsets) and save it in its folder; "Multiling_2011" for English version and "Multiling_2011_Arabic" for Arabic version.
+Remove the Readme file in thses two folders.
 2) Download the CoreNLP jar files and save them into 'MDS_lib' folder.
 (CoreNLP 3.9.1, model jar version 3.9.1 for English, model jar version 3.9.1 for English(KBP, model jar version 3.9.1  for Arabic).
+3) Create two folders under "output" folder and name them: "output_multiling2011" and "output_multiling2011_Arabic".
-3) Excute the program, write the following command in the Command Prompt window: java -Dfile.encoding=UTF8 -jar MDS.jar [corpus_no] E.g. java -Dfile.encoding=UTF8 -jar MDS.jar 1
+4) Excute the program, write the following command in the Command Prompt window: java -Dfile.encoding=UTF8 -jar MDS.jar [corpus_no] E.g. java -Dfile.encoding=UTF8 -jar MDS.jar 1